nirajp82/Load1TBDataToSQLServer/README.md

-# Load1 Terabytes of data To SQLServer
+# Load Terabytes of data To SQLServer
 Using SSIS to load 1TB data into SQL Server, with simplified settings

 ##### What is a Filegroup?